 As noted above, international students who are non-native speakers of English are required to take the Test of English as a Foreign Language (TOEFL) or the IELTS (International English Language Testing System).
 The University of Oregon defines “non-native speakers of English” very broadly, with the effect that most international students from countries other than Canada, Great Britain, Ireland, Australia, and New Zealand are required to submit TOEFL scores.

 US Army Foreign Area Officers

 REEES encourages applications from Army FAOs, and is willing to make special accommodations to facilitate their study.
 First, while ideally FAOs should try to submit their applications during the regular admissions cycle, i.e. by February 1, the fact that FAOs do not need to be considered for financial aid from the University makes REEES willing to consider their applications at other times.
 Second, we realize that FAOs sometimes have schedules that do not match the academic year, and may, for example, need to enroll in the program in January rather than September.
 Because FAOs typically have outstanding Russian language skills and can continue their studies during the summer between their first and second years in the program, they should still be able to complete their program by June of the second academic year even if they begin a quarter late.
 If you are an Army FAO, please indicate this clearly on your application and in your statement of purpose.

-Funding in Russian, East European and Eurasian Studies is available in the form of Graduate Teaching Fellowships (GTF), which are awarded on a competitive basis to students who submit a GTF application as part of their application materials.
+Funding in Russian, East European and Eurasian Studies is available in the form of Graduate Employment (GE), which is awarded on a competitive basis to students who submit a GE application as part of their application materials.
 Because fellowships are connected to teaching duties, award decisions may take into account both the applicant’s scholarly promise and the applicant’s suitability for a teaching appointment.
-The duties and benefits inherent in a GTF are regulated by collective bargaining agreements between the University and the Graduate Teaching Fellows Federation, the union for graduate student teachers.
-According to these agreements, each GTF carries the following benefits:
+The duties and benefits inherent in a GE are regulated by collective bargaining agreements between the University and the Graduate Teaching Fellows Federation, the union for graduate student teachers.
+According to these agreements, each GE carries the following benefits: